 The Company follows ASC 280, Segment Reporting.
 The Company's chief operating decision maker, the Chief Executive Officer, reviews the consolidated results of operations when making decisions about allocating resources and assessing the performance of the Company as a whole and, hence, the Company has only one reportable segment.
 The Company does not distinguish between markets or segments for the purpose of internal reporting.
-The Company's long-lived assets are all located in California, United States, and substantially all of the Company's revenues are derived from within the United States.
+For the year ended June 30, 2022, sales through Amazon to Canada and other foreign countries were approximately 7.2% of the Company's total sales.
+Sales of hydroponic products, including ventilation and grow light systems, was approximately 50% of the Company's total sales and the remaining 50% consisted of general gardening, home goods, and other products and accessories.
+As of June 30, 2022, there were approximately \$1.8 million of inventory stored in China.
+The Company's majority of long-lived assets are located in California, United States, and majority of the Company's revenues are derived from within the United States.
 Therefore, no geographical segments are presented.